tisannai/gromer/README.md

 Gromer whether its "local" or not.
 If Gromer is "local", no memory is released, but Gromer reference is set to NULL.

+Gromer supports non-local memory management.
+User can allocate a number of pages of memory.

+    gr = gr_new_page( 1 );

+Junks of memory can be given to various purposes.

+    mem = gr_alloc( gr, 1024 );

+Memory is cleared, page aligned and continuous.
+It provides good cache locality. `gr_alloc` return NULL when Gromer Page(s) are consumed.
+There is no automatic resizing since it is assumed that client wants to preserve the address returned by `gr_alloc`.
+Memory is released with `gr_destroy` when it not needed any more.

 By default Gromer library uses malloc and friends to do heap allocations.
 If you define GR_MEM_API, you can use your own memory allocation functions.